February 1, 2025

 This shows up in subtle ways:

-- Teams rely on memory and informal knowledge to move work forward
+- Teams rely on memory and informal knowledge to move work forward.
+One person knows how to issue a refund.
+When they're on holiday, refunds wait.

-- Data lives in multiple places and needs to be kept in sync by hand
+- Data lives in multiple places and needs to be kept in sync by hand.
+A customer changes their address.
+It gets updated in three systems.
+Or in two.

-- Reporting reflects what's easiest to measure, not what's most useful
+- Reporting reflects what's easiest to measure, not what's most useful.
+Everyone knows the monthly revenue number.
+Nobody knows which service actually earns it.

-- New team members take longer to onboard because "how things work" isn't visible
+- New team members take longer to onboard because "how things work" isn't visible.
+Week three, and they're still asking which spreadsheet is the real one.

 None of this implies poor decisions were made.
 In most cases, the decisions were completely reasonable at the time.